Elementary School

 • Penguins All-Around Celebration

-Our 3rd grade program focuses on gaining confidence and mastery of academic and life skills.
-The 3rd grade curriculum builds on the skills gained in previous years and is designed to encourage students to take responsibility for their own learning.
+Our 3rd-grade program focuses on gaining confidence and mastery of academic and life skills.
+The 3rd-grade curriculum builds on the skills gained in previous years and is designed to encourage students to take responsibility for their own learning.
 Organization skills, time management skills, and good study skills are taught and supported throughout the year, aiding the transition into the 4th grade.

 Using technology, hands-on activities, games, projects, films, guest speakers, and field trips, the 3rd graders are exposed to a variety of learning experiences that allow them to apply their knowledge and skills.
 Homework is given over the core subjects.
-Tests and quizzes occur, but more often you will find that experiences and projects replace the conventional tests and quizzes over core subjects.
+Tests and quizzes occur, but more often, you will find that experiences and projects replace conventional tests and quizzes over core subjects.

 Our class brings in community members, including parents from the class, to educate us about the community, and take a special trip to the library to learn more about what is offered.
 “Simple Machines Day” offers the students a chance to play with the different kinds of simple machines we have in our world.
 The highlight of the year is when the 3rd grade studies the Judicial Branch.
 Each year, 3rd graders have the privilege of holding a mock trial at the Federal Courthouse for a chance to see our justice system in action.